After a liver transplant for liver cancer

 Your immune system protects your body against infections by recognising foreign bodies, such as bacteria and viruses.
 It tries to destroy them.
 Unfortunately your immune system sees your new liver as foreign and will try to fight it.

-To prevent this happening you take anti rejection medicines, usually for the rest of your life.
-This medication weakens your immune system so that it won't attack the liver.
+To prevent this happening you take anti rejection medicines (immunosuppressants).
+You usually take these for the rest of your life.
+These medicines weaken your immune system so that it won't attack the liver.

 Going home after surgery

-You usually spend 8 to 10 days in hospital after a liver transplant, depending on your recovery.
+You usually spend up to 2 weeks in hospital after a liver transplant, depending on your recovery.

-When it's time for you to go home you’re likely to feel a bit anxious and might be worried about not having the doctors and nurses around.
-This is natural, but remember that your doctor will only send you home once they believe you are well enough and you understand how to take the medication you need.
+When it's time for you to go home it is natural to feel a bit anxious.
+Remember that your doctor will only send you home once they believe you are well enough and you understand how to take the medication you need.

 It’s important that you take it easy for some weeks after you get home.
 Your body won't have recovered completely and you’re still at high risk of getting an infection.

 Before you leave the hospital, the staff will spend time preparing you.
 They will talk to you about your medicines and the possible side effects.
-They will tell you how often you have follow up appointments, and what to expect in the first year after your transplant.
-At first, you will see your doctors weekly to check that all is going well.
+They will tell you how often you have follow up appointments, and what to expect when you go home.
+At first, you will see your transplant team weekly to check that all is going well.

 When you go home, there are some important things to remember: